-Erol Gelenbe, Fellow of NATF and of several other academies, Life Fellow of IEEE and ACM, is Professor, Institute of Theoretical and Applied Informatics, Polish Academy of Sciences, and CEO of Cognitive Networks Ltd (UK).
+Erol Gelenbe, Fellow of NATF and the Turkish Science Academy, Foreign Fellow of RASALB and of the Polish Acad. of Sciences, Hon.
+Fellow of the Hungarian and Islamic World Acad. of Sciences, Fellow of IEEE, ACM, IFIP, IET and the RSS, he is Professor, Institute of Theoretical and Applied Informatics, Polish Academy of Sciences.
 He received the BSc (METU, Ankara), MSc, PhD in Electrical Engineering (Tandon School, NYU, USA), the D.Sc. in mathematical sciences, Sorbonne, Paris, and works on the performance, security and energy consumption of computer systems and networks.
-He was Professor of Computer Science successively at the universities of Liege (1974-79), Paris-Saclay (1979-86), and Paris-Descartes (1986-93), Scientific Director at INRIA (1973-83), adviser to the French Minister for Universities (1983-86), he was Head of Department, Electrical and Computer Engineering, Duke University, USA (1993-98), Director of the School of Electrical Engineering and Computer Science, University of Central Florida, USA (1998-03), and Dennis Gabor Chair, Head of Intelligent Systems and Networks, Imperial College, UK (2003-19).
-His work was supported by NSF, EPSRC (UK), DoD (USA), MoD (UK), the EU, and European, US, and UK industry.
+He was Professor of Computer Science successively at the universities of Liège, Belgium (1974-79), Paris-Saclay (1979-86), Paris-Descartes (1986-93), Scientific Director at INRIA (1973-83), Lecturer at Ecole Polytechnique, Paris (1980-87), adviser to the French Minister for Universities (1983-86).
+He was Head of Department, Electrical and Computer Engineering, Duke University, USA (1993-98), Director of the School of Electrical Engineering and Computer Science and Associate Dean of Engineering, University of Central Florida, USA (1998-03), and Dennis Gabor Chair, and Head of Intelligent Systems and Networks, Imperial College, UK (2003-19).
+His work has been supported by NSF, EPSRC (UK), DoD (USA), MoD (UK), the EU, and European, US, and UK industry, and is currently supported by the EU H2020 Program, UKRI, as well as industry.